 As a licensee it is important that you:

 - read the conditions of your licence carefully and comply with them, as there are penalties for failing to do so

-- take note of the expiry date; it is your responsibility to apply to renew the licence prior to its expiry
+- take note of the expiry date – it is your responsibility to apply to renew the licence before its expiry

 - use water efficiently and responsibly, minimising impacts on the water resource.

 As a licensee it is important you contact the department as soon as possible if:

 - the licence seems in any way incorrect

 - you believe you may not be able to comply with your licence terms, conditions and restrictions or

 - any significant change in circumstance occurs during the licence period (this includes, for example, if you change the purpose for which you use water or plan to use the water on a different property).